Careers start here.

 The main purpose of this role is to machine components from metals or specialist materials using both conventional and CNC tools.
 Technicians plan their activities, set up and adjust machine settings, and create and validate CNC programs.
 They also inspect components, report issues, and support continuous improvement, typically in a manufacturing environment.

-Mechatronics Maintenance Technician Apprenticeship
+Engineering Mechatronics Maintenance Technician Apprenticeship Level 3

 This role is found across industries such as aerospace, automotive, defence, logistics, pharmaceuticals, energy, and advanced manufacturing, where automated systems blend mechanical, electrical, electronic, and fluid power technologies.